feklee/a-to-m/README.md

 =================

 For areas without solder mask, don’t use components smaller than 0603 and don’t put traces too close.
+A clearance of 0.35 mm is good.

 License